els285/els285/README.md

 **What I Know and What I Do**

-My ATLAS work is stored in the ATLAS gitlab [here](https://gitlab.cern.ch/esimpson)
+My ATLAS work is stored in the ATLAS GitLab [found here](https://gitlab.cern.ch/esimpson)

+My physics research includes:
+* Phenomenology and measurement of spin properties of the top-quark in collider experiments.
+* Measurements of quantum information at the LHC!
+* Deep learning techniques for fast particle detector simulation.
+* Probing the Standard Model Effective Field Theory using top-quark measurements.

 [![Anurag's GitHub stats](https://github-readme-stats.vercel.app/api?username=els285)](https://github.com/anuraghazra/github-readme-stats)